23beraid/electoralsystems/README.md

 # electoralsystems
 '''
 HIC branch contains models for the HIC electoral system. electoral4.py is the code used to run simulations using the discord bot.
-(Recommended) electoral3.py is the code used to run simulations using python.
+Discord bot is recommended. electoral3.py is the code used to run simulations using python.

 To add the discord bot to your server: